SkyCol/soybean_phenotyping_platform/README.md

 ### Outdoor counting model

 Outdoor soybean images can be downloaded here [P2PNet-Soy](https://github.com/UTokyo-FieldPhenomics-Lab/P2PNet-Soy?tab=readme-ov-file).
-Corresponding annotation files can be find in this repository (yolo_soybean/datasets).
+Some other images used in this study can be downloaded Corresponding annotation files can be find in this repository (yolo_soybean/datasets).

 The images taken by us and all the annotation files in our paper can be downloaded here [soybean detection dataset 2024]().